codem/silverstripe-damn-fine-uploader/README.md

 Uses [Uppy](https://uppy.io/) to handle & submit client uploads.

-> This module is not intended for use in the Silverstripe administration area or CMS, use the standard UploadField for that.
+> This module is not intended for use in the Silverstripe administration area, use the standard UploadField for that.

 ## Browser support